 These pizza lasagna rolls are a fun meal that the whole family will love — what’s not to love about pizza and lasagna?
 With a little planning ahead, they are a great weeknight meal.

-Make the sauce Saturday, make the rolls Sunday, and you’ve got an amazing dinner to look forward to on Monday.
+- Prep ahead: At first glance, this recipe might seem complicated.
+The great thing about these pizza lasagna rolls is that they can be prepared in advance.
+Simmer the sauce on Saturday, assemble the rolls on Sunday, and you’ve got an amazing dinner to look forward to on Monday.
 All you’ll have to do is throw it in the oven when you get home from work or your play date or whatever Monday might hold.
-We all know Monday could use all the help it can get, so having dinner waiting in the fridge for you is definitely something to look forward to at the end of the day.

-Plan to make this sauce a day or two in advance and have it ready for this recipe.
-The sauce is really simple to make and is mostly hands-off time, simmering and letting the flavors meld.
-The sauce is also really versatile.
-Use it on pizza or subs, too.
+- Easy and flavorful sauce: The sauce used in these lasagna rolls is a homemade pizza sauce.
+To save time, plan to make the sauce a day or two in advance and have it ready for this recipe.
+The sauce is easy to make and is mostly hands-off time.
+The pizza sauce is also really versatile.
+We love it on pizza or subs, too.

 Repeat with each lasagna noodle until they are all filled!

-Then spoon more of that delicious sauce over all the filled lasagna rolls.
+Spoon more of that delicious sauce over the filled lasagna rolls.

 Top with more great cheese….